seinsidler/agusmakmun.github.io/_posts/2024-01-22-Color-a-Cube.md

 Lets start with what $\in$ means.
 Simply, you can replace the symbol $\in$ with the word "in."
 More concretely, when we say $a \in G$, we are saying a single element (or object) is part of a set.
 To be honest, it isn't important to get a specfic defintion of "element" or "set" for our purposes.
 A good example to understand this is using a deck of cards as our set and the ace of spades as an element.
 So, we could say $\textit{ace of spades} \in \textit{A deck of cards}$.
 Tying this to groups, the "$G$" is like our deck of cards, and $a, b, c$ are cards in the deck.

 Second, lets talk about a binary operation.
-A binary operation is just a function that operates on two objects on a time, and outputs an object.
+A binary operation is just a function that operates on two objects at a time, and outputs an object.
 We already know of some binary operations.
 For example, multiplication and addition of numbers are binary operations.
 Binary operations are just a name for all these kinds of operations.
 As we'll see, there are more binary operations than just multiplication and addition.

 Lastly, you should care about groups because we can apply the concept of groups to our problem of coloring the cube!